WSU-kduncan/cicd-3120-mbarlage/README.md

 ```
 $ sudo docker run --name project5container -p 8080:80 project5

-Where project5 is the container name and nginx is the base image.
+Where project5container is the container name and project5 is the base image.
 ```
 4. How to view the project running in the container (open a browser...go to ip and port...)
 ```